 - A video to burn: Whether it’s your own home movies, or a movie you ripped from your own collection, you’ll need a video file (or multiple videos) to burn to your disc.
 The total size of all the videos you put on the disc must be no higher than 4.7GB (for single layer discs) or 8.5GB (for dual layer discs).

-- DVD Flick and ImgBurn (Windows): You’ll need two tools to burn your discs on Windows, but fortunately they’re both free.
+- DVD Flick and ImgBurn (Windows): You’ll need two tools to burn your discs on Windows, but fortunately, they’re both free.
 DVD Flick converts your videos to the proper format and creates playable menus, then passes the converted video to ImgBurn (Warning: Before you download ImgBurn, read the next few paragraphs for instructions) to burn it to disc.
 Go ahead and download them now before you get started.
-(Update: The ImgBurn installer on its official website now appears to include unwanted software.
-We recommend downloading ImgBurn from MajorGeeks instead.
-This version does not include the junk.
-Warning: The ImgBurn download on MajorGeeks now appears to include harmful software, too.)

 - Burn (macOS): Burn is another free app for macOS that you can use to burn your DVDs.
 This can convert your videos to the proper format, create a simple menu, and burn it to disc all in one handy package.
 Download the app now and then scroll down to the Mac section for instructions on how to use it.